CANopenTerm/CANopenTerm/docs/getting-started.md

 ### Command-line interface

 CANopenTerm is an interactive terminal which can be used via a number of commands.
 You can get a detailed overview of all available command by entering `h`.

 ### Run script from command-line

-It is possible to run a script from the command line.
-However, on Linux, the CAN interface can be set as second argument (Default: `can0`).
+It is possible to run or set the CAN interface from the command line.

+Usage: `CANopenTerm [-s script] [-i can_interface]`

 The `.lua` file extension can be omitted.
 The `.c` file extension has to be specified.